Living in South Florida

 South Florida is a melting pot of cultures where you will find communities rich with international customs and festivals that you can join or observe.
 Events such as Calle Ocho, Broward One Caribbean Carnival, Goombay Festival, The South Beach Wine & Food Festival, and the Ultra Music give us something to enjoy annually.

 Concerts, Theater and Entertainment

 The top names in music and theater will always find an engaged and excited crowd in South Florida.
-We are home to concert venues such as Hard Rock Live that have welcomed world-renowned acts including B.B.
+We are home to concert venues such as Hard Rock Live that have welcomed world-renowned comedy and musical acts including B.B.
 King, Aerosmith, Andrea Bocelli and Tim McGraw.

-The BB&T Center, Sun Life Stadium and American Airlines Arena, are not only homes to professional sports teams but are also a large concert venues and have hosted popular recording artists such as Madonna, Usher, Katy Perry and Beyoncé.
+The BB&T Center, Hard Rock Stadium, and American Airlines Arena, are not only homes to professional sports teams but are also a large concert venues and have hosted popular recording artists such as Lady Gaga, Usher, Katy Perry and Beyoncé.

 Getting Around South Florida – Public Transportation

 There are numerous options for getting around South Florida if you don’t have your own form of transportation.
 The options include:

 - Tri-Rail – offers daily train service between Miami-Dade, Broward, and Palm Beach counties.
 St. Thomas Law offers free shuttle service between the campus and the Tri-Rail station.

 - Metro-Rail – The Metrorail system is an elevated rapid transit system that provides service throughout Miami Dade county.